LAA310 Sustainability and Major Landscape Changes

 About this course

 The landscape we live in has always been and will always be changing.
 This is due to both natural conditions and human influence.
-In recent years transformations in the landscape have occurred which both accelerates and leads to major challenges for society and environment.
+In recent years, transformations in the landscape have occurred at a speed that is both accelerating and leading to major challenges for society and the natural environment.
+Land use change is the factor that leads to the greatest loss of nature.

 Norway has joined the European Landscape Convention.
-The importance of creating a sustainable development based on a trade-off between social, economic and environmental needs is emphasized here.
-On what terms do the changes in the landscape take place?
+This emphasizes the importance of creating sustainable development based on a balance between social, economic and environmental needs.
+On what premises are changes in the landscape taking place?

-The convention points out that "the development of production techniques in agriculture, forestry, industry and mining and in regional and urban planning, transport, infrastructure, leisure and tourism as well as general changes in the world economy in many cases accelerate changes in the landscape".
-The agreement obliges the countries to map the landscapes in their territory, to analyze the character of the landscapes and which forces and threats lead to their change.
+The Convention points out that "the development of production techniques in agriculture, forestry, industry and mining and in regional and urban planning, transport, infrastructure, leisure and tourism, as well as general changes in the world economy, in many cases accelerate changes in the landscape".
+The agreement obliges countries to map landscapes in their territory, to analyze the character of the landscapes and the forces and threats that lead to their change.

-The aim of the course is for the students to develop their analytical ability to study major landscape changes that have occurred in recent years, identify and understand the driving forces behind the development, know and apply planning tools used in the planning phase and be able to discuss the changes in light of the concept of sustainability.
+The course's objective is for students to develop their analytical ability to study major landscape changes that occur, identify and understand the driving forces behind the development, know and apply planning tools used in the planning phase to manage this, and be able to discuss the changes in light of the concept of sustainability.

 Learning outcome